 Some major decisions made during the 17 years were the introduction of authorization checks for everyone.
 Previously, it had only applied to dry cleaners.
-An ambitious control program was now developed in collaboration with the Danish Technological Institute, DTI.
+An ambitious control program was now developed in cooperation with the Danish Technological Institute, DTI.

 “In the 1950s you immediately felt that there was a dry cleaning in the neighborhood.
 The effort we now made gave both better environment and economy. "

 - We started working with county council cleaners who had their own association and that we originally competed with.
-Instead, we got into a collaboration.
+Instead, we got into a cooperation.
 We had many common issues and when we were merged it was a good solution.